-Content warning: This article discusses plot details, which include rape and disturbing subject matter.
+Content warning: This article discusses plot details, which include sexual assault and disturbing subject matter.

 One of the opening scenes in Claire Denis’ High Life shows the main character, Monte (Robert Pattinson), baby-talking the word “taboo” to his baby daughter, Willow (Scarlett Lindsey).
 They are alone on a spaceship, and the scene is initiated by Monte’s discussion of how people do not eat their own body waste.

 “Don’t drink your own piss, Willow.
 Don’t eat your own shit.
 Even if it’s recycled and even if it doesn’t look like piss or shit anymore.
 It’s called a taboo,” Monte explains.

 The set-up, a father talking to a baby—who cannot possibly comprehend a word that he is saying—on an abandoned ship lost somewhere in space beyond Earth’s solar system, seems like a throwaway scene.
 Yet, it is a pivotal moment in the film because, as the audience soon learns, each moment in High Life’s nonlinear narrative is intentional.
 After cooing “ta-boooooo” to his daughter, Monte stops and realizes, “At least it is for me, but not for you.”